CodeMind: Evaluating Large Language Models for Code Reasoning: Empirical Evaluation

+\major{In manual analysis, a reasoning shortcuts are where LLM bypasses \emph{any} detailed execution-related analysis of the test input and directly asserts the output (whether correct or incorrect).
+This behavior is distinct from a valid logic leap, where the model may omit one or two intermediate steps while still presenting coherent, execution-based reasoning.
+Figure~\ref{fig:shortcut} illustrates such an example: \gptf asserts the result for the test without reasoning through the program’s execution in its CoT, and its asserted output ([4]) is inconsistent with the actual execution.
+However, it still produces a correct bug fix despite relying on an incorrect and incomplete reasoning process.
+We speculate that it is because the model infers the intended behavior from the method signature (\texttt{parse\_nested\_group}) and uses this to implement the fix.}

-Figure~\ref{fig:rq5-correct-apr} presents another example where \gemini makes the correct prediction in Bug Repair but fails on all three explicit/implicit code reasoning tasks.
+Figure~\ref{fig:rq5-correct-apr} presents a case, where \gemini successfully repairs the bug but fails on all three explicit/implicit code reasoning tasks.
 The bug is in line 7 in Figure~\ref{fig:rq5-correct-apr}-a, where it incorrectly computes the \emph{product of the odd digits} specified in Figure~\ref{fig:rq5-correct-apr}-b.
-As a result, given the input \texttt{digits(5576543)}, the code returns a very large number instead of $2625$.
-From Figure~\ref{fig:rq5-correct-apr}-d, we can see that \gemini doesn't understand the buggy line and fails to follow the execution of the buggy code: it fails to predict which \texttt{int\_digit} satisfy the if condition in line $6$ and misunderstands the statement in line $7$.
+As a result, given the input \texttt{ {digits(5576543)}}, the code returns a very large number instead of $2625$.
+From Figure~\ref{fig:rq5-correct-apr}-d, we can see that \gemini \major{does not} understand the buggy line and fails to follow the execution of the buggy code: it fails to predict which \texttt{int\_digit} satisfies the if condition in line $6$ and misunderstands the statement in line $7$.
 Similarly, it fails to generate the correct code in Figure~\ref{fig:rq5-correct-apr}-f and Figure~\ref{fig:rq5-correct-apr}-g.
-From Figure~\ref{fig:rq5-correct-apr}-e, we can see that \gemini is capable of repairing the bug, however, the correct fix is based on the incorrect reasoning: (1) \gemini incorrectly identifies the bug location, (2) it also incorrectly simulates the execution process of the test case.
-It fails to track the state of \texttt{int\_digit} in line 5 and line 7, which should be $[5,5,7,5,3]$ instead of $[5,7,5,3]$.
-This example indicates that LLMs may neglect the test information or even incorrectly reason about the code execution, solely relying on the natural language specification to derive the results by chance, which can affect their trustworthiness.
+From Figure~\ref{fig:rq5-correct-apr}-e, we can see that \gemini is capable of repairing the bug; however, the correct fix is based on the incorrect reasoning: (1) \gemini incorrectly identifies the bug location, (2) it also incorrectly simulates the execution process of the test case.
+It fails to track the state of \texttt{ {int\_digit}} in line 5 and line 7, which should be $[5,5,7,5,3]$ instead of $[5,7,5,3]$.

-These results show that some LLMs can follow the step-by-step format to reason the execution process of the code when performing Bug Repair, regardless of the correctness of the CoT.
-We also observed cases where LLMs ignored the test data or relied on incorrect reasoning to fix bugs during the test execution.
-Thus, an important question for future research is: If LLMs do not incorporate code reasoning for programming tasks such as Bug Repair, how can we trust them with programming?